 POKE ROOT: This herb is a great favorite among herbalists.
 It is often used as a spleen, lymphatic, and tonsil cleanser (Santillo, Tenney, Christopher, Tierra, Ody, and others).

 CAUTIONS: It is a very potent herb and can cause adverse effects in eating large amounts (OVER 1 pound!), so the FDA does not approve of this herb.
 HOWEVER, this is a caution when eating the fresh herb and WE DO NOT recommend eating the fresh herb.
-In our tinctures we use dried herb and do not recommend the use of the fresh root.
-Herbalists usually recommend the use of the tincture, made only with dried root of 2-10 drops of the tincture several times per day.
+In our extracts we use dried herb and do not recommend the use of the fresh root.
+Herbalists usually recommend the use of the extract, made only with dried root of 2-10 drops of the extract several times per day.

 CAUTIONS: Those who are ill, pregnant or nursing should consult a health practitioner before using herbal products.
 While these herbs have been found useful against strep, staph, and other issues, those with serious conditions normally requiring the services of a physician are urged to consult with one.